 survive on less than a dollar a day, it is impossible for them to

 educate their children beyond primary school without assistance.

-ConnectSwiss and Community Outreach Centres opened their own mixed secondary day school in 2008 for
+ConnectSwiss opened its own mixed secondary day school in 2008 for

 high-performing but needy students.
 The school follows the Kenyan curriculum but has international standards.

-second in the district in National exams in 2012 and the school is
+second in the district in National exams every year since 2011 and the school is

 in Kenya - a remarkable

 achievement for a day school catering for poor rural students.